 Then we take a game drive to the delta airstrip for our flight to Maun, on the southern fringes of the Okavango Delta wetland system.

-On the morning of day 28, you have the chance to take an optional scenic flight over the Okavango Delta to view this magnificent wilderness area from above.
+On the morning of day 28, you have a final chance to take an optional scenic flight over the Okavango Delta to view this magnificent wilderness area from above.
 The scenic flight offers sweeping views over the open plains and winding waterways, where wildlife can be spotted.

 We then drive southwest to the Ghanzi area, in the heart of the Kalahari Desert.
 The Kalahari is a massive semi-arid expanse covering about 930 000 km² of the inland plateau in Botswana, Namibia and South Africa.
 The Kalahari San were the first inhabitants of this dry interior region, surviving off the land as hunter-gatherers for many thousands of years.

 This evening we get our first glimpse into ancient San culture, watching a traditional song and dance performance.

 Day 29 starts with a guided walk in the central Kalahari Desert.
 Walking with local San guides we find out more about the survival strategies of the nomadic San (also known as Bushmen).
 Our guides share their indigenous knowledge about the local flora and fauna with us as we explore and gain insight into the rich culture of the San.

 After our desert walk, we drive south along the Trans-Kalahari highway to the small town of Kang, our last overnight stop.